Download the pdf here .

 Is passed to C compiler to assign the

-indicated value to the symbol name
+indicated value to the

 when the C preprocessor is run.